Eduardop/osg/README.txt

 Welcome to the OpenSceneGraph iOS port for SDK 5.0+ / ARC.

+With this port, you will be able to build OSG for iOS out of the box.

+    * No prerequisites needed.
+    * Cmake not needed (the standard cmake 2.8.7 distribution is not compatible with Xcode 4).
+Xcode projects provided.
+    * Automatic reference counting supported.
+    * iOS 5.1 SDK and higher supported.

 README-OSG.txt contains the original README.txt contents.

 * Built using Xcode 4.3.2.